typst/packages/packages/preview/prooftree/0.1.0/README.md

 # Prooftree

 A Typst package for typesetting proof trees.
-You can import this package with :
+You can import this package with:

 ```typst
 #import "@preview/prooftree:0.1.0"